What are Longevity Goals?

 A big part of sorting through your longevity goals is based on your health and that of your family.
 If you’re in good shape and all your relatives lived until they were 95, you should probably plan on a long retirement.
 If everyone in your family has died by 75, there’s a possibility you won’t need to plan for as long of a retirement (although under-preparing is a dangerous game to play).

 But these things are never carved in stone.
-We all know stories of people who drank like a fish and smoked two packs a day, yet still lived past 100.
-We also know people who exercised regularly, ate only the healthiest food, and passed away at 60.
+We all know stories of people who drank like a fish and smoked two packs a day yet still lived past 100.
+We also know people who exercised regularly, ate only the healthiest food and passed away at 60.

 Housing

 As you age, your housing needs are likely to change as well.
 While (most) people want to live in their homes throughout retirement, that may not always be possible.
 There are all sorts of options for housing as you age, but they are all pretty pricey.
-And even if you are able to live in your own home, you may need to make some modifications so that it meets your needs.
+And even if you can live in your own home, you may need to make some modifications so that it meets your needs.

 Just like everything else, your housing needs later in life are uncertain.
 But you need to have access to the resources to meet these challenges.